 Is Cinnamon Safe for People With Diabetes?

-Cinnamon supplements are classified as a food, not a drug.
 Unlike medications, supplement makers don't have to prove their products are safe or effective.
-The FDA, however, can force a supplement from the market if it proves it's unsafe.
+But the FDA can order a supplement off the market if it proves it's unsafe.

 Does Cinnamon Interact With Other Herbs or Drugs?